Instrumentation of Department of Electrochemistry at Nano-Scale

 A: Major Equipment for Standard and Advanced Electrochemical Techniques

-1) Potentiostats/galvanostats: several EG&G PAR 273A (USA), two EG&G PAR 263A (Princeton Applied Research, USA), AUTOLAB PGSTAT12, three PGSTAT30, Metrohm AUTOLAB 302N (FRA, ECD, ADC10M, SCAN250), two PGSTAT101 and one PGSTAT204 (Metrohm, Switzerland), bipotentiostat/galvanostat WD 20 and AFP2 (Pine Research Instrumentation, USA), several Eco-Tribo polarographs (Polarosensors), several polarographic analyzers PA3 and PA4 (Laboratorní přístroje, Czech Republic), several home-made potentiostats
+1) Potentiostats/galvanostats: two EG&G PAR 263A (Princeton Applied Research, USA), AUTOLAB PGSTAT101, PGSTAT12, PGSTAT204, PGSTAT30, three Metrohm AUTOLAB 302N (FRA, ECD, ADC10M, SCAN250), and one potenciostat (CH Instruments, U.S.A.), several Eco-Tribo polarographs (Polarosensors), polarographic analyzers PA3 and PA4 (Laboratorní přístroje, Czech Republic) and three home-made potentiostats.

-2) Impedance spectrum analyzers: two-channel network signal analyzer system SR780 (Stanford Research Systems, USA), two FRA modules for EIS measurements (Metrohm, Switzerland), three lock-in amplifiers SR830 (Stanford Research Systems, USA), several single channel lock-in amplifiers
+2) Impedance spectrum analyzers: two-channel network signal analyzer system SR780 (Stanford Research Systems, USA), two FRA modules for EIS measurements (Metrohm, Switzerland), three lock-in amplifiers SR830 (Stanford Research Systems, USA) and single channel lock-in amplifiers

-3) Electrode units: two 663VA stand (Metrohm, Switzerland), three rotating disk electrodes (Metrohm, Switzerland and Pine Research Instrumentation, USA), several Static Mercury Drop Electrode systems (SMDE, Laboratorní přístroje, Czech Republic), several rotating disk electrodes (RDE, Laboratorní přístroje, Czech Republic), home-made ultramicro-electrodes and insulated STM tips, single crystal gold mircoelectrodes, home-made amalgam electrode systems.
+3) Electrode units: one 663VA stand (Metrohm, Switzerland), one rotating disk electrode (Metrohm, Switzerland and Pine Research Instrumentation, USA), several Static Mercury Drop Electrode systems (SMDE, Laboratorní přístroje, Czech Republic), home-made ultramicro-electrodes and insulated STM tips, single crystal gold microelectrodes and home-made amalgam electrode systems.

 4) Electrochemical Scanning Probe Microscope: Agilent SPM 5500 (Keysight Technologies, UK), both AFM and STM options, MAC III mode, variable temperature (-5 to 150°C) and controlled-environment option, electric force and Kelvin force microscopy.